opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 ### 4.1 Adding the Vite Plugin

-The SvelteKit adapter provides a Vite plugin that automatically compiles your translations.
+Paraglide-Sveltekit provides a Vite plugin that automatically compiles your translations.
 This means that you don't need to call `paraglide-js compile` in your build script.

 ```ts
 import { sveltekit } from "@sveltejs/kit/vite"